mit-dci/tangled-curl/README.md

+## Colliding IOTA Bundles

-Example of valid IOTA bundles which collide on the 72nd trit of the last transaction in each bundle.
+Example of valid IOTA bundles which collide on the 72nd trit of the Address field of the last transaction in each bundle.
 The bundles have the same hash, and thus the same signature.

 ```